-Your business must register for VAT with HM Revenue and Customs (HMRC) if, over the past 12 months, your ‘taxable supplies’ (closely based on your sales or turnover, not your profit) have exceeded the VAT registration threshold.
+Your business must register for VAT with HM Revenue and Customs (HMRC) if, over the past 12 months, your ‘taxable supplies’ (defined later in this article) have exceeded the VAT registration threshold.
 This applies to any commercial business, whether you’re operating as a sole transfer, limited partnership, limited company or another business structure.

 Want to make it much easier to manage your UK company?